deusfinance/deus-docs/docs/profit.md

 ---

-##### Trading is usually reffered to a zero-sum game because one person gaining is equivalent to someone else losing.
+##### Trading is usually refered to as a zero-sum game because one person gaining is equivalent to someone else losing.
 This in the long-term means traders are paying each other out.
 Now in the beginning where there is a disbalance of traders or more are just profiting than losing the exchange is the one that pays out.
 ##### Where Do These Profits come from?